-Now this is kind of interesting, because immediately after sin, and the knowledge of what they had done begins to enter, they immediately begin to “make do.”
+This is kind of interesting, because immediately after sin, and the knowledge of what they had done begins to enter, they immediately begin to “make do.”
 Adapt things.
-Now this is illustrated by them making clothing for themselves.
+This is illustrated by them making clothing for themselves.
 Remember that quality of clothing is later used in the Bible as a symbol of the quality of righteousness; and “making do” is showing you and me that going in the direction…they were creating their own standards of righteousness.
 And then, to add insult to injury, they hid from God when they knew He was about.

 Genesis 3:8 And they heard the voice of the LORD God walking in the garden in the cool of the day: and Adam and his wife hid themselves from the presence of the LORD God amongst the trees of the garden.

 Remember that Jesus later said, “I am truth.”
 They hid themselves from truth, and all the while they were making do.
 What we are looking at here are the world's major spiritual, moral, and ethical characteristics.

 Now turn with me back to John 8:41: